21 Style Tips for Guys that Everyone Needs to Hear

 “The one really quick, easy and inexpensive way to make a huge impact in your entire wardrobe is to change out the buttons.
 Besides tailoring a look to make sure it fits properly, if you replace the cheap plastic buttons on your clothing with horn or a higher quality fastener it will instantly elevate your fast fashion into a more luxurious look.”

-“Try on a size smaller than usual because one, you may surprise yourself with the fit.
-And two, Especially with leather jackets and denim (both jackets & jeans), they’ll mold with you over time.”
+Especially with outerwear, try on a size smaller than usual because one, you may surprise yourself with the fit.
+With leather jackets and denim (both jackets and jeans), specifically, these garments will mold with you over time.

 “I get aggressive with cleaning out closets (even my own!), especially to start the New Year off right.
 For example, for a recent client I removed 55% of his wardrobe that didn’t fit or was just old.
 That was eight huge bags full of clothing!”

 “Watch Marie Kondo [Tidying Up with Marie Kondo, on Netflix] and get rid of anything that doesn’t ‘spark joy’ for you.”

 – @bonobian, via Instagram

 “Learn how to sew and buy a sewing machine.
 Trousers are very easy to hem and surprisingly easy to taper.
 I’ve even shortened short sleeves myself because the cuff is only held in place with one seam.”

 – @Jammysod, via Twitter